Google Analytics is Slow

 Sometimes the pages and reports just load slowly.
 Some users have noted an irony when Google Analytics is slow on Chrome, Google's new browser.

-It's possible that you are requesting data from Google's servers at a time when they are being overloaded.
-If this is the case, the issue is usually very temporary and doesn't last for more than a few minutes.
-Often, though, severe latency issues are tied to a user's own machine, not Google's servers.
+It’s possible that you are requesting data from Google’s servers at a time when they are being overloaded.
+If this is the case, the issue is usually very temporary and doesn’t last for more than a few minutes.
+Severe latency issues are almost always caused by to a user’s own machine or network, not Google’s servers.

 Processing large amounts of historical data can be a slow process.
 If you are noticing latency issues while loading reports for a large time range (especially if you have a high traffic site), this is not unusual.
 You can sample your data to speed this process up in the future, but otherwise there's not much to do to get around it.

-- Check to see if other sites load quickly.
+• Check to see if other websites load quickly.
+If they don’t, you may have a network issue.

-- Check for stuck processes on your system.
-See if any other programs are eating up your RAM or are themselves running slowly.
+• See if any other programs on your system are running slowly.

-When all else fails, however, waiting just a few minutes usually solves the problem.
-Remember that we're talking about arguably one of the most stable and redundant networks in the world.
+When all else fails, just wait a few minutes and the problem will soon resolve itself.
+Google has one of the most stable and redundant server networks in the world.